 Investment Management Done Right always starts with one simple question: “What do you want?”
 Do you want to retire early?
 Do you want to change careers?
 Do you want to build a cabin in the woods, or a cottage on the lake?
 Do you want to take a sabbatical and travel the world for a year?
 Or two?
-Or do you just want to make sure that you can live comfortably throughout your retirement?
+Or do you just want to make sure that you can live comfortably throughout your golden years?

 Whatever your answer, the process of planning – identifying, quantifying, prioritizing and stress-testing your financial goals – is fundamental to maximizing the odds that you, in fact, will get what you want.